New for 2018: Saint Doom Fuzz Pedal v2.0

 True Bypass as Standard

 Because Saint Doom isn’t selfish, he’s wired with True Bypass footswitch circuitry, which means that when he’s on, he’s on: but when he’s switched off, his circuit is kept out of your signal path completely, allowing your clean tone to sing through as clearly as always.
-Unlike some fuzz pedals, Saint Doom needs a standard, centre-negative power supply (the same as Boss or EHX effects) and can be happily daisy-chained with other effects.
+Unlike some fuzz pedals, Saint Doom uses a standard, centre-negative power supply (the same as Boss or EHX effects) and can be happily daisy-chained with other effects.
 He’s small enough to fit on even the most crowded pedalboards.
 He doesn’t cost much at all – pennies compared to some boutique fuzz units – and he’s sexy.

 Covered by the Vein-Tap.com Lifetime Guarantee.